jjuran/metamage_1/v/vlib/vlib/README.md

 `precedence.*`:  Defines `decreasing_op_precedence()`, which implements operator precedence and determines whether a stacked operation can be evaluated immediately, or only after further input.

-`quote.*`:  Defines routines for decoding string literals, including escape sequences.
+`quote.*`:  Defines routines for encoding and decoding string literals, including escape sequences.

 Level 3
 -------